 I politely refused it, claiming I had just drunk milk and that the mixture with alcohol would not be accepted by my stomach at eight o’clock in the morning.
 She smiled.
 No harm was done, maybe tomorrow and I was quite sure that tomorrow I would give the same exact answer.
 And I would give the same answer if the same had happened in Lisbon or in my clean and fancy neighborhood.

 The basis of the project was to work on a community school in Tiwongue, Chibuluma, a former mining city.
 After being exhaustively exploited by foreign investors and when there was nothing else to offer, it was abandoned.

-A lot of “our” students’ parents left Chibuluma to look for a job leaving their kids behind with the grandparents, other relatives or simply with someone.
+A lot of “our” students’ parents left Chibuluma to look for a job leaving their kids behind with their grandparents, other relatives, or simply with someone.

 The school was what I expected it to be: with nothing of a school.
 Three divisions pretending to be classrooms in a building of trembling piled bricks, no painting, no windowpanes, no effective doors, no floor.
 The desks were deteriorated, close to rotten, but still, it was possible to fit in more than 20 students in no more than 14 square meters.

 Crushed in a desk for two there were four, bare feet, focused, thirsty, not allowing anything to distract them, always asking, questioning, wanting to know, fascinated with the concept of aa pet or any other simplicity.

 In Zambia the studies are paid, therefore attending school is a privilege that not all of them can afford.
 For this reason, the government creates these community schools with no fees, where the goal is to provide these kids with the foundations of basic education.

 The teachers are local volunteers, who also see this job as a bridge to get into the official schools, but whose merit can by no means be denied.
 They accept and thank the precious help that the Marist missionaries give them and they try hard to keep these children at school.